-- A. The digital recordings of interim committee meetings are recognized and designated as the official minutes of interim committee meetings. - B. In conjunction with the digital minutes, staff will prepare an annotated log that functions as an index and time stamp to the digital record, similar to minutes of standing committee meetings during sessions.
-The log will: - (1) indicate at what points during the meeting the various agenda items can be found in the digital record; - (2) identify each speaker and detail each motion and vote; - (3) describe the topic of pertinent discussion, including identification of critical discussion or questions between committee members and witnesses, staff, and each other; and - (4) establish "hot links" to documents discussed by or presented to an interim committee, thereby allowing an interested party to have quick internet access to that information as well. - C. For pivotal discussions, staff will fully describe questions, responses, observations, revelations, commitments, proposals, and the like.
-On rare occasion, the audio record could be transcribed (if the committee determined transcription to be necessary). - D. Whenever a committee tours or travels, the minutes would identify the location of the meeting, the committee members and staff attending, the person leading the tour (if applicable), the primary people at the meeting, and a general time frame.
+- A. The digital recordings of interim committee meetings are the official minutes of interim committee meetings. - B. In conjunction with the digital minutes, staff will prepare an annotated log as an index and time stamp to the digital record.
+The log will: - (1) indicate at what points during the meeting the various agenda items are found in the digital record; - (2) identify each speaker and detail each motion and vote; - (3) describe the topic of discussion, including identification of critical discussion or questions between committee members and witnesses, staff, and each other; and - (4) establish links on the website to documents discussed by or presented to an interim committee. - C. If a committee tours or travels outside a meeting room setting, the minutes will identify the location of the tour or travel, and committee and staff attendance.